oracle/truffleruby/doc/contributor/testing.md

 ### Tests run on release candidates

-* Docker full tests on all supported Linux distributions, on all supported Ruby version managers, using release candidate CE and EE tarball and Ruby component, and rebuilding images or not.
+* Docker full tests on all supported Linux distributions, on all supported Ruby version managers, using:
+  * release candidate CE tarball and Ruby component,
+  * release candidate EE tarball and Ruby component, and rebuilding images or not,
+  * the standalone Ruby tarball.
 * macOS manually running similar tests.
 * The standalone binary tarball build runs `SPEC` and `SPEC(CEXT)` on Linux and macOS.